shriv/jekyll-now/_posts/2019-02-19-Impact-of-hills-on-walking-to-playgrounds-in-Wellington.md

 # Validating the accessibility analysis
 We've see how Wellington's topography affects travel times to playgrounds.
 A quick validation of the approach can be done with Google Maps.
 A more complex validation can be done Graphhopper.

-We'll be validating the route from 110 John Sim's Drive to Kipling Street Play Area.
+We'll be validating the route from 110 John Sims Drive to Kipling Street Play Area.
 I chose this particular example because of the monotonicity in gradient for the to and from journeys.
 Going to the park is consistently downhill and coming back is consistently uphill.
 None of the classic Wellington roller-coaster routes here!

 The route used to calculate the accessibility in _pandana_ can be visualised by extracting the nearest graph nodes to the origin and destination and using the Networkx get_shortest_path method.